 FOR EXAMPLE: Your UPower thought might be - 'I choose to take a stand for what I believe.'

-It’s not always easy to choose to believe in ourselves, but it does get easier and is worth the effort.
+It’s not always easy to choose to believe in yourself, but it does get easier and is worth the effort.

 Until next time...

-This has been 'my voice' but this is your life - this is 'your choice'
+This has been 'my voice' but I respect this is your life - this is 'your choice'